 As well as catering and toilet facilities, this stand also has access to the Corner Bar which allows fans in the East Terrace the opportunity to buy an alcoholic drink before the game or at half time.

 Our South Stand is the newest stand at the stadium and is allocated to visiting away fans.

 Built in 2001, this all-seated stand is behind the goal at the south end of the ground and has a capacity of 1,390.

 Catering and toilet facilities are available to away fans underneath this stand however no alcohol is available to visiting away fans inside the ground.
 On the vast majority of fixtures away fans are welcome in our Broadhall Suite bar pre-match.
 This is located in the south-east corner of the ground, close to the away turnstiles, doors open at midday (6pm for Tuesday night games) and the early Premier League kick-off is usually on the TVs.
 Bar food is usually available too.

 Other fixtures at The Lamex Stadium:

 Over the years the stadium has also been used for a number of other high profile fixtures.

 Since 2014 the Spurs U21 side has played a number of its Barclays U21 Premier League and U21 Premier League Cup fixtures at The Lamex, with the Spurs U18s also playing its home FA Youth Cup ties at Stevenage.

-In previous years The Lamex Stadium has also been home to Spurs Reserves, a number of Conference South playoffs and international fixtures for England Under-18s, England Under-20s, the England C team and Senegal U23 v South Korea U23 prior to the 2012 Olympic Games in London.
+In previous years The Lamex Stadium has also been home to Spurs Reserves, a number of Conference South playoffs and international fixtures for various England teams.
+Most recently, the FA Womens Premier League Cup Final was played at the Lamex Stadium.